doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/light_panel.md

 2. On completion you will teleport to the Arch by Barn and right hand will glow black
 	1. Laptop:

-		`You have achieved the power the agency needs to advance to the next step.
+		==You have achieved the power the agency needs to advance to the next step.
 You are a useful soldier.
-(Agency)`
+(Agency)==
 	2. Activates A21